My mother being North Indian, the sambar we had at home was probably not the real thing. But what is real sambar?

 A sambar is served at breakfast with idlis, dosas or vadas.

-For lunch, in most South Indian States, a sambar is an almost must with rice, a dry vegetable dish, some pappadums, pickles and some dahi
+For lunch, in most South Indian States, a sambar is an almost must with rice, a dry vegetable dish, some pappadums, pickles and some dahi.

 I've learned that sambar and other sour dishes are avoided at dinner but that might just be in Kerala or, perhaps, only practised in some households.